 Chrysos Jar Cleaning

-The HF-ACJC Auto Chrysos Jar Cleaning System represents a major advancement in the application of industrial automation and robotics to laboratory and sample processing environments.
-Specifically engineered for mining and resources facilities that work with Chrysos PhotonAssay sample jars, this innovative system delivers a fully automated process for sorting, decapping, emptying, cleaning, drying, and recycling jars and lids.
-By automating what has traditionally been a manual, repetitive, and potentially hazardous task, the HF-ACJC significantly improves workplace safety, efficiency, and throughput while ensuring consistent, high-quality results.
+The HF-ACJC Auto Chrysos Jar Cleaning System is a fully automated solution designed specifically for mining and resources facilities that work with Chrysos PhotonAssay sample jars.
+It automates the entire process of sorting, decapping, emptying, cleaning, drying, and recycling jars and lids, replacing what has traditionally been a manual, repetitive, and potentially hazardous task with a reliable, continuous, and precisely controlled automated workflow.

-The operating sequence begins with the system’s automated jar sorter, which orients jars into the correct position before proceeding to the decapping stage.
-Each jar lid is removed, cleaned thoroughly using compressed air and suction to eliminate residual sample particles, and then transferred to a dedicated trolley for collection and reuse.
-Meanwhile, the sample jar itself is inverted to pour out its contents.
-Depending on the site’s configuration, the extracted sample material may be vacuumed away through a lean phase extraction system, deposited into a Bulka Bag, or moved via an optional waste belt to a nearby skip bin.
-This flexibility ensures that the HF-ACJC can be tailored to meet the waste management practices of a wide range of facilities.
+Operators load Chrysos jars into the unit and from that point the system takes over entirely.
+The automated jar sorter orients each jar into the correct position before it moves to the decapping stage.
+Lids are removed and cleaned using compressed air and suction to eliminate residual sample particles, then transferred to a dedicated trolley for collection and reuse.
+The sample jar is inverted to empty its contents, with the extracted material handled according to the facility’s waste management configuration.
+Options include lean phase vacuum extraction, deposit into a Bulka Bag, or transfer via an optional waste belt to a nearby skip bin.
+This flexibility allows the HF-ACJC to be adapted to the specific waste management practices and site layouts of a wide range of facilities.

-Once emptied, each jar undergoes a multi-stage cleaning process.
-Compressed air and suction remove any residual particles, while the external surface of the jar is washed with water to dissolve labels and remove contaminants.
-A drying stage using compressed air follows, leaving the jar completely clean, dry, and ready for reuse.
-Clean jars are automatically transferred to a collection trolley, ensuring that the process remains efficient, hygienic, and free of manual handling risks.
-As an alternative to trolleys, operators can also choose to use 200-litre drums for collection, or opt to have the lid re-screwed onto its jar so that both components are recycled together.
+Once emptied, each jar moves through a multi-stage cleaning process.
+Compressed air and suction remove residual particles from the interior, while the external surface is washed with water to dissolve labels and remove contaminants.
+A compressed air drying stage follows, leaving each jar completely clean, dry, and ready for reuse.
+Clean jars are transferred automatically to a collection trolley, keeping the process efficient and free of manual handling at every stage.
+As alternatives to trolleys, operators can use 200-litre drums for collection or have the lid re-screwed onto its jar so that both components are recycled together as a matched pair.

 -